sortileges/iw4cine/README.md

 ## How does this works

-This mod creates new variables (dvars) that executes a script.
-This is not an engine modification.
+This mod creates new variables (dvars) that executes a script when modified.
+This is not an game engine modification.
 This is all done through scripting using GSC.

 ## Installation